blakeaw/GAlibrate/README.md

 genetic algorithm-based optimizations, it was created with systems biology models in mind.
 It therefore supplies additional tools for working with biological models in the [PySB](http://pysb.org/) format.

 ### What's new in

+#### version 0.7.0
+ * Julia integration - New version of core GA that ports some key funtions to Julia using the PyJulia package.
+ * New `benchmarks` module defining a set of functions used to benchmark and test single objective optimazation routines.
+ * Test suite using pytest with 63% overall coverage.
+ * Updated profiling and performance benchmarking Jupyter [notebooks](./notebooks/).
+ * Function to resume/continue GAO runs for additional generations: `GAO.resume`.

 #### version 0.6.0
  * core GA now returns an array with fitness value of the fittest individual from each generation which can be accessed from the GAO property `GAO.best_fitness_per_generation`.